UoL-SignalProcessingGroup/SMC-NUTS/README.md

 We appreciate citations as they let us discover what people have been doing with the software.

-To cite PySMC in publications use:
+To cite SMC-NUTS in publications use:

 Carter, M., Devlin, L., Green, P.L., Maskell, S. (2023).
 SMC-NUTS (1.0.0). https://github.com//UoL-SignalProcessingGroup/SMC-NUTS